ashpursglove/Ashs_engineering_drawings/README.md

 - Drawing borders are *premium features*
 - Page setup is *enterprise-only*
 - Issuing a PDF requires a **four-figure annual tribute**
-- And if you stop paying, your own drawings are held hostage like a bad ransom movie
+- And if you stop paying, your own drawings are held hostage like intellectual property repossessed by people who have never drawn a fucking thing.

 All so you can:
 - Put a title block on a picture